jeremyckahn/debiaser-service/README.md

 npm run deploy
 ```

-You can also update https://debiaser-service.now.sh with `now alias`, like so:
+You can also update the https://debiaser-service.now.sh alias to point to the latest deployment, like so:

 ```
-now alias set debiaser-service-[DEPLOYMENT_ID].now.sh debiaser-service.now.sh
+npm run alias
 ```

 ## Tail logs